This post was originally written summer 2018, but I’ve since gone back and updated it since our second camping trip here in summer 2019.

 Back at our campsite, we made a really simple dinner of roasted bratwursts with s’mores for dessert.
 Then, it was back down to the beach one more time before turning in for the night!

-The girls did fairly well sleeping in the tent the first night.
+Our first time visiting, girls did fairly well sleeping in the tent.
 They were so excited so they took awhile to fall asleep and then woke a couple of times in the night, but overall I think it was pretty successful!
 We tried to follow a somewhat normal bedtime routine and since we let them stay up so late, we all went to bed at the same time the first night.

 Ruby Beach is just north of Kalaloch and is probably the most famous beach in the area.
 It’s well known for its beautiful haystack rocks, tidepools, and driftwood.